 Low-cost to mid-range options can cost anywhere between $50-$100 and typically provide basic functionality, making them a particularly good starting point for beginners.
 That said, handbrakes in this price range may not offer the same level of precision or durability as higher-end options.
 However, they can still enhance your sim racing experience.

 If you're looking for a higher-quality handbrake with a more realistic feel and improved performance, you may need to invest more.
 Handbrakes over $100 tend to offer better build quality, improved materials, and more precise control.
-They may also come with additional features like adjustable tension or customisation options.
+They may also come with additional features like adjustable tension or customisation options, making them highly suitable to pair with an amazing direct drive wheel.

 Ultimately, though, the amount you spend on a sim racing handbrake comes down to your level of commitment to sim racing and your available budget.
 Just make sure you consider your needs, the importance of realism and precision to you, and balance it with your available resources.
 It's also worth reading reviews and seeking recommendations to help you make an informed decision.